-The bookstore on each M State campus has the items you need to be prepared for class, including textbooks, computer software, tools, supplies and M State apparel and gear.
+The M State bookstores have the items you need to be prepared for class, including textbooks, computer software, tools, supplies and M State apparel and gear.

 The M State bookstores also accept tuition and other payments to the college.
 Cash, checks, MasterCard, Visa and Discover are accepted.
 Regular operating hours for each store are listed below, and extended operating hours are offered during the first week of each semester.